 Saving your money for travel is indeed important.
 But if you can invest in yourself and learn how to make money online, there’s no stopping you from being on the road indefinitely.

 For long-term, full time travelling, you need a source of income, and as I know it, the internet can give you heaps of it.

 Is it writing or photography or digital marketing?
 Find out where your interest lies, identify your skills and put them to use.
 Reinvent your working style and become location independent.

 Corporates all over the world are looking for internet experts nowadays who can work from home.
 See where you fit.
 And if you can manage to build a successful small business on your own, just like I did from my personal blog, it is even better!

-Have you been saving money for travelling too?
+Have you been saving money on travelling too?
 Would you like to add any tips?
-Spill, in comments below!
+Still, in comments below!

 Further Reading: Different Ways of Making Money From Blogging